anni-x1/BlueCHAT/README.md

 3. Make your changes and commit (`git commit -am 'Add new feature'`).
 4. Push to your branch (`git push origin feature-branch`).
 5. Create a Pull Request.

----

-This updated README includes additional details like user authentication, API endpoints, and a more structured flow for installation and usage.
-Let me know if any further details are needed! 😊